Marske, west North Yorkshire

-Marske is a village and civil parish in the Richmondshire district of North Yorkshire, England, situated in lower Swaledale on the boundary of the Yorkshire Dales National Park, the village is approximately 5 miles (8 km) west of Richmond.
-According to the UK 2011 Census, the population of the parish of Marske, including New Forest was 127.
-The parish includes the hamlets of Applegarth, Clints, Feldom and Skelton.
+Marske is a village and civil parish in the county of North Yorkshire, England in lower Swaledale on the boundary of the Yorkshire Dales National Park, 5 miles (8 km) west of Richmond.
+At the 2011 Census, the population of the parish, including New Forest, was 127.
+It includes the hamlets of Applegarth, Clints, Feldom and Skelton.

 History

+The name Marske derives from the Old English mersc meaning 'marsh'.

-The Church of St Edmund King and Martyr dates back to the 12th century.
+St Edmund's Church, Marske dates back to the 12th century.

 In 1870-72 John Marius Wilson's Imperial Gazetteer of England and Wales described Marske as:"A village and a parish in Richmond district, N. R. Yorkshire.
 The village stands on the rivulet Marske, a little above its inflnx to the Swale, 5½ miles W of Richmond r. station; and has a post office under Richmond, Yorkshire.
 The parish contains also the hamlets of Feldon and Skelton, and comprises 6,557 acres."